ZeroYaHero/VerseNoise/README.md

 Scale:float     = 1.0
 Wrap:int        = 256
 ```
-*Note: Scale is not always present in noise algorithms but I found it to be useful instead of multiplying inputs*
+*Scale is not always present in noise algorithms but I found it to be useful instead of multiplying inputs.*

-*Note: Wrap should be a value of the form 2^x, it generates the PermutationTable with that many elements*
+*Wrap should be a value of the form 2^x.
+It generates a permutation table of Wrap * 2 elements.*

 ### Sample
 You can sample with the provided `NoiseND` functions, but this disregards octaves, frequency, and scale.
 You really want to take advantage of fractal-brownian-motion as it prevents noticeable tiling and banding.
 Not to mention, the standalone noise functions are `<decides>` so they might be a PITA for your use case.